tohwsw/aws-ecs-workshop-console/Lab3-BlueGreen-Deployment-with-CodeDeploy/readme.md

 2. Choose the Amazon ECS cluster where you’ve deployed your Amazon ECS service.

-3. Select the check box next to your **wordpress-service** service.
+3. Select the check box next to your **colorteller-service** service.

 4. Choose **Update** to open the **Update Service** wizard.